Kamenorite/playwright-dom-extractor/SMART-SELECTOR.md

 ## Try It Out

-The simplest way to experience the smart selector system is to run the demo:
+The simplest way to experience the natural language selector system is to run the demo:

 ```bash
 npm run semantic-demo
 ```

-This will run a test that demonstrates all the features of the smart selector system.
+This will run a test that demonstrates all the features of the natural language selector system.

 ## Related Documentation